Getting Prepared for an

 leading edge of the EMP spike, but it takes a lot more energy to punch through enamel insulation than to damage microelectronics, so it is likely that these MOVs would provide adequate protection for the insulation.
 Small MOVs are readily available from companies such as Radio Shack (part number 276-568).
 (It is unlikely that these MOVs would be adequate to protect any microelectronics that may be in the generator, though.)

-(Actually, the basic MOV reaction time is fast enough for nuclear EMP.
-The problem with MOV speed has to do with how they are usually installed.
+(Actually, in some MOVs, the basic MOV reaction time is fast enough for nuclear EMP.
+The problem with MOV speed often has to do with how they are usually installed.
 If the leads of the MOV are kept very short and straight, the device may be fast enough to protect microelectronics from any EMP.)

 If you are constructing any kind of EMP protection that does need a ground connection, make sure that it is an extremely good-quality ground.
 If the soil is dry, rocky, or otherwise likely to be of poor conductivity, proprietary commercial grounding compounds are available to enhance the conductivity of your ground rod to the earth.
 Bentonite is a material that is widely used in drilling industries that can also greatly enhance conductivity between the grounding system and the earth.
 I have found bentonite to be very effective as a grounding material.
 For most people, bentonite is easier to obtain and much more practical than the proprietary commercial grounding compounds.
 If it is not feasible to bury a ground rod vertically, a fairly good ground can be made by digging a trench as long and deep as is feasible, then placing flexible copper tubing (such as is used in plumbing) in the trench, covering the copper tubing with bentonite or other grounding compound, covering with topsoil, then using the above-ground part of the copper tubing for the ground connection.
 (I have done a lot of grounding, and I have never in my entire career pounded a grounding rod into hard or rocky soil.
 That is an exercise in futility.
 Either drill a hole for the grounding rod so that you can surround it with bentonite or grounding compound, or use a long horizontal trench.)